 thumbnail crack at the thread (most likely in fasteners with rolled threads loaded in bending), and thumbnail cracks at the fillet under the fastener head

-The ESCCRACK/NASGRO software calculates stress intensity factors for these and other crack types, including those mentioned above.
-The following paragraphs briefly describe the theory adopted by ESCCRACK/NASGRO.
+The ESACRACK/NASGRO software calculates stress intensity factors for these and other crack types, including those mentioned in this section.
+The following sections briefly describe the theory adopted by ESACRACK/NASGRO.

 Components of Local Stress